 Head of Sales and Marketing

-Many organizations that have the title Head of Sales and Marketing are driven by the industry peer pressure to be seen to be embracing marketing but don’t really appreciate or understand it .
+Many organizations that have the title Head of Sales and Marketing are driven by the industry peer pressure to be seen to be embracing marketing.
+However, in truth, they don’t really appreciate or understand it .
 They are not deeply driven to engage in marketing and most likely do not even have a budget for it.
 As for the holder of the title, just as with the salesperson aforementioned, don’t hold your breath for long, hoping to lean on “marketing took up my time” as a reason for explaining the shortfall in numbers.
 No one will buy it.
 (See How to market yourself as a sales person)

 Putting sales under finance is killing sales

 If there are any two functions that are diametrically opposite to each other it is sales and finance.
 The former is outward, and the latter inward, seeking and looking.
 The former is abstract and amorphous in its approach while the latter is concrete and defined.
 Sales people see opportunity (spending) and are risk prone; finance is cost conscious and risk averse.
 Whereas both are necessary, to put sales under finance is to suffocate the sales team.
 As a Head of Sales friend of mine once told me: “When I joined, I found the sales team under the Finance Manager.
 They said they felt like orphans.”

 The elections are finally over .
 Any ‘elections’ related excuse you may have had for not selling is now a hard sell.